 5. Data management and usage

-A researcher may risk violating privacy regulations or other laws when storing, working with, or sharing the data.
+A researcher may risk violating privacy regulations or other laws when storing, working with, or sharing data.

 - Is the raw data being stored during the collection or directly parsed?